richibrics/IoTuring/Warehouse/README.md

 ## New Warehouse

-Subclasses of "Warehouse" must have this functions
+Subclasses of "Warehouse" must have this functions NOT SURE NOW

 ```